Okay, we admit it: we spend a lot of time of talking about the procurement process, but little about actual procurement process implementation.

 So…your organization has no established procurement process.
 You’re buying whatever you need on the credit card (as are your employees), sending/receiving emails to detail purchases and you aren’t even using purchase orders.

 All too often, this is the case with small and medium sized businesses.
-If this is situation you find yourself in, then the procurement process implementation you’re facing is establishing (and, of course, using) the procure-to-pay cycle.
+If this is situation you find yourself in, then the procurement process implementation you’re facing is establishing the procure-to-pay cycle (you can find out more about the procure-to-pay cycle in this blog post).